King's College London: Strand Campus

 The Strand Campus houses the arts and science faculties of King's, including the faculties of arts and humanities, law, natural and mathematical sciences, social science and public policy, and business, as well as the King's Foundation.

 King's College London Students' Union runs the Shack café and the Vault bar in Bush House on the Strand Campus, and has two contact hubs on the campus, also in Bush House.

 Guy's Campus

 Guy's Campus is close to London Bridge, right next to The Shard, and it is adjacent to Guy's Hospital.
-It is home to the faculty of life sciences and medicine (also at the Waterloo Campus), the dental institute, and the institute of psychiatry, psychology and neuroscience (also at the Denmark Hill Campus).
+It is home to the faculty of life sciences and medicine (also at the Waterloo, St Thomas' and Denmark Hill Campuses), the dental institute, and the institute of psychiatry, psychology and neuroscience (also at the Denmark Hill Campus).